m-popovic/QRev-annotations/README.md

 They were translated into Croatian and into Serbian by five MT systems: three online systems (Amazon, Bing, Google) and two in-house systems (DCU-general-domain and DCU-review-domain)

 In total, 1500 review translations were created (150 reviews translated by five MT systems into two target languages, 150*5*2).
-However, not all translated reviews were annotated, only a subset consisting of 412 translated reviews (consisting of 3248 segments).
+However, not all translated reviews were annotated, only a subset consisting of 452 translated reviews.

 These selected MT outputs were first given to human evaluators which highlighted all translation errors.